The government is supporting employers who are paying sick pay to employees forced to take sick leave due to coronavirus (COVID-19).

 - Employees who, on or after 13 March 2020, are absent from work due to sickness or need to self-isolate due to COVID-19; ‘waiting days’ do not apply.

 Self-isolating includes those caring for people self-isolating in the same household who have therefore been advised to do a household quarantine.
 It also includes sick individuals who are ‘shielding’, which is a measure to protect people who are clinically extremely vulnerable.
+You cannot get SSP if you’re self-isolating after entering or returning to the UK and do not need to self-isolate for any other reason.

 Employees who are on sick leave or self-isolating because of COVID-19 should speak to their employer about whether they are eligible for SSP.
 They should be paid SSP while on sick leave or self-isolating.
 When they are once again available for work, they can be furloughed under the Coronavirus Job Retention Scheme.
 Employees who choose to self-isolate and are not sick are making themselves unavailable for work so are ineligible for either SSP or furloughing.